ZHUI/paddlenlp_model_readme/lllyasviel/control_v11p_sd15_seg/index.md

 from diffusers.utils import load_image
 from PIL import Image
 import numpy as np
-from transformers import AutoImageProcessor, UperNetForSemanticSegmentation
+from paddlenlp.transformers import AutoImageProcessor, UperNetForSemanticSegmentation

 from diffusers import (
     ControlNetModel,